SynerGen-AI/SynerGen-AI.github.io/en/contact.md

   <button type="submit" class="btn btn-primary">Send Message</button>
 </form>

-## Office Hours

-Our team is distributed globally, but we hold regular virtual office hours:

-- **Research Office Hours**: Tuesdays, 2:00 PM UTC
-- **Developer Office Hours**: Thursdays, 6:00 PM UTC
-- **Community Q&A**: Saturdays, 10:00 AM UTC

-*Join our Discord server for links to these sessions.*

-## Collaboration Opportunities

-### For Researchers
-- Joint research projects
-- Paper collaborations
-- Dataset sharing
-- Conference presentations

-### For Developers
-- Open-source contributions
-- Tool development
-- Code reviews
-- Documentation improvements

-### For Organizations
-- Strategic partnerships
-- Sponsored research
-- Technology licensing
-- Educational collaborations

-### For Students
-- Internship programs
-- Thesis supervision
-- Research mentorship
-- Educational resources

-## Response Time

-We aim to respond to all inquiries within 48 hours during business days.
-For urgent matters, please mark your email as "URGENT" in the subject line.

 ---
+*We aim to respond to all inquiries within 48 hours during business days.
+For urgent matters, please mark your email as "URGENT" in the subject line.*
 *We respect your privacy and will never share your contact information with third parties.
 See our [Privacy Policy](/privacy/) for more details.*

 <style>